 If you’re caught up on all of our adventures in Peru, you know we struggled with the altitude.
 There’s no way to predict how your body will handle altitude until you experience it, but I know we would have fared better if we hadn’t pushed ourselves so hard.
-That was definitely true of our day in the Sacred Valley, where we had to move and climb faster than our bodies wanted to in order to keep up with our guide.
+That was definitely true of our day at Ollantaytambo and the Sacred Valley, where we had to move and climb faster than our bodies wanted to in order to keep up with our guide.
 Listen to your body and don’t push yourself to hike higher or farther than you can safely and comfortably handle.
 Allow yourself time to rest, hydrate, and recover.

 More Information: 8 Tips to Prevent Altitude Sickness

 Most of the sites we visited were poorly marked and had few explanatory signs, which meant we were at the mercy of our guide to have all the answers (and he didn’t always have them).
 We were glad we had read up on Ollantaytambo and the Sacred Valley before visiting because we had some context regarding what we were seeing.
 Before you visit, read a few articles or watch a documentary about the Sacred Valley.
 The history really comes to life when you see it in person, but knowing what to expect will help you to round out your trip.

 Adam and I agree we could have spent much longer exploring Cusco, Machu Picchu, and the Sacred Valley.
 Despite the altitude, Peru treated us really well.
 But our visit was over; when the sun rose the next morning, it found us at the Cusco airport boarding a flight to La Paz, Bolivia!